ramrao0102/cs5293sp22-project2/README.md

 ## Key Assumption

 Both srep00196-s3.csv and yummly.json files need to be utilized for this application, and are provided on my github repository. <br>
-The code has been writtwn to combine the datasets and statements have been written to allow the user to enter ingredients on command line, and the code allows processing of the povided datset to identify the best cuisine and its cosine similarity score frpm both datasets, <br>
+The code has been written to combine the datasets and statements have been written to allow the user to enter ingredients on command line,<br> and the code allows processing of the povided datset to identify the best cuisine and its cosine similarity score frpm both datasets, <br>
 but also allows generating the 5 closest cuisine ids and cosine similarity scores from 5 next closest matches. <br>